RAF Tornado GR4 at RIAT 2018

 During the non-stop 3,760 mile journey, which took over 24 hours, the MQ-9B SkyGuardian was piloted by an operator located at the aerospace company's Flight Test and Training Centre in Grand Forks, North Dakota.
 This aircraft is the first RPA that is certified to NATO and UK safety standards, allowing it to fly in UK airspace.

-The Royal Air Force currently operates the MQ-9A Reaper RPA but they will eventually be replaced by the MQ-9B Protector which offers a greater range and endurance, greater weapon capabilities, and will also be certified to fly in UK airspace.
+The Royal Air Force currently operates the MQ-9A Reaper RPA but they will eventually be replaced by the MQ-9B SkyGuardian which will be called 'Protector' in RAF service.
+The MQ-9B offers a greater range and endurance, greater weapon capabilities, and will also be certified to fly in UK airspace.

 There were debut appearances in the static park by the Embraer KC-390